About

 Curated by Dana Whitfield

 LoomCraft's product lineup is curated by Dana Whitfield, our Textile Craft Curator.
 Dana's approach is simple: every loom size gets assembled by hand and tested on a real tapestry project — not just unboxed for photos — before it's approved for the site.
 That includes timing the assembly, checking how evenly the warp threads hold tension across the frame, and watching how the wooden pegs hold up after a project or two of repeated warping and unwarping.
-Dana rejects more looms than she approves; a supplier having a well-made sample doesn't guarantee a well-made production run, so the testing has to happen on the actual unit a customer would receive.
+Dana rejects more looms than she approves; a well-made sample doesn't guarantee a well-made production run, so the testing has to happen on the actual unit a customer would receive.
 You can read the full method on our how we test page.

-Honest by default
+Measured by default